-So, you've conquered a 5K or two, and you're itching for more miles.
+So, you've conquered a 5K or two, and you're itching for more kilometres.
 What's next?
 Start training for a 10K, of course!
 But even with that awesome running base you've built, doubling your race distance is no mean feat.
 Fortunately, Brooks ambassador and coach Beofra Butler is here with a carefully crafted 10K training program to help you keep progressing.
 This routine is designed to last eight weeks and end on race day.

 With more than 30 years of distance running experience, Butler knows how to put together a solid training plan.
 She has completed several ultras, more than 110 marathons worldwide, a crazy amount of shorter races, multiple Boston Marathons and a few triathlons.
 She's an active member of several local and national running groups and a Level II coach with the Road Runners Club of America (RRCA), and fortunately for us, she's all about helping others become better runners than they were yesterday.